 Green Bay is a larger medium-sized city located in the state of Wisconsin.
 With a population of 105,207 people and 27 constituent neighborhoods, Green Bay is the third largest community in Wisconsin.

-Green Bay is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Green Bay is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Green Bay is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Green Bay who work in office and administrative support (14.66%), sales jobs (9.87%), and management occupations (7.17%).

-The citizens of Green Bay are slightly better educated than the national average of 21.84% for all cities and towns, with 23.70% of adults in Green Bay having a bachelor's degree or advanced degree.
+The education level of Green Bay citizens is a little higher than the average for US cities and towns: 23.70% of adults in Green Bay have at least a bachelor's degree.

 The per capita income in Green Bay in 2010 was $23,552, which is middle income relative to Wisconsin and the nation.
 This equates to an annual income of $94,208 for a family of four.
 However, Green Bay contains both very wealthy and poor people as well.